jonjuscorpion666/Study/Programming_in_Scala/Chap4_Classes_Objects/Readme.md

 ->	Scala Int object is converted internally in java.int or Integer Objects.

-->	Fuctions inside a class is know as methords and when it is inside object its 	 know as functions.
+->	Fuctions inside a class is know as methods and when it is inside object its 	 know as functions.

--> methords without "=" will always return Unit.
+-> Methods without "=" returns unit and these methods are called as procedures

 -> Main function dont have "=" as its expected to return Unit.